grommunio/grommunio-documentation/admin/manual_core.rst

 multiple names, a SAN entry for the ``autodiscover.`` subdomain is not strictly necessary.
 See `MS-OXDISCO §3.1.5
 <https://docs.microsoft.com/en-us/openspecs/exchange_server_protocols/ms-oxdisco/d56ae3c6-bf29-4712-b274-2e4cc5fdaa64>`_
-about all the ways.
+for further details.

-Advance list about which entities will prospectively need access to the certificate(s):
+The following services need access to the certificate(s):

 * gromox